puppetlabs/puppet-docs/source/pdk/1.0/index.md

-metadata-json-lint | Validates and lints `metadata.json` files in modules against  Puppet's module metadata style guidelines. pdk | Generates and tests modules from the command line. puppet-lint | Checks your Puppet code against the recommendations in the Puppet Language style guide. puppet-syntax | Checks for correct syntax in Puppet manifests, templates, and Hiera YAML. puppetlabs_spec_helper | Provides classes, methods, and Rake tasks to help with spec testing Puppet code. rspec-puppet | Tests the behavior of Puppet when it compiles your manifests into a catalog of Puppet resources. rspec-puppet-facts | Adds support for running rspec-puppet tests against the facts for your supported operating systems.
+metadata-json-lint | Validates and lints `metadata.json` files in modules against  Puppet's module metadata style guidelines. pdk | Generates and tests modules from the command line. puppet-lint | Checks your Puppet code against the recommendations in the Puppet Language style guide. puppet-syntax | Checks for correct syntax in Puppet manifests. puppetlabs_spec_helper | Provides classes, methods, and Rake tasks to help with spec testing Puppet code. rspec-puppet | Tests the behavior of Puppet when it compiles your manifests into a catalog of Puppet resources. rspec-puppet-facts | Adds support for running rspec-puppet tests against the facts for your supported operating systems.